 The FMLA has helped many working Americans balance the demands of work and family, by protecting their jobs while they take time off to recover from illness or care for loved ones.
 Yet the FMLA's reach is far too limited.
-Due to significant coverage gaps, approximately half of all workers are ineligible for FMLA leave.
+Due to significant coverage gaps, more than 40% of workers are ineligible for FMLA leave.
 Furthermore, many workers who are covered by the FMLA cannot afford to take unpaid leave or do not know about their rights under the statute.

 Click here to read more about the FMLA and your rights under the law.